NumberSigmaTafKsee/LV2Lab/README.md

 # This does not have relevance to the world
 * It will probaby disappear

+# The purpose
+* Creating the LV2 plugin shell for the interpreters
+* Using the LV2 protocol to do what we want it to do
+* Testing LV2 plugin theories with renowned equipment

 # lv2luajit.cpp
 * This is the experimental lv2 plugin to connect the LuaJIT interpreter into the lv2 audio/midi